Q2 2019 Recap & Commentary

 Why did stocks in April continue to push higher?

-- Even though wages grew slightly less than expected, the April jobs report showed a higher-than-expected 263,000 jobs added.
+- Though wages grew slightly less than expected, the April jobs report showed a higher-than-expected 263,000 jobs added.

 - Investors remained optimistic that the U.S. and China would resolve the ongoing trade war.

-Why did markets suffer, volatility rise and the S&P index decline almost 6% in May, making May the first down month of Q2 2019?
+Why did markets suffer, volatility rise, & the S&P index decline almost 6% in May, making May the first down month of Q2 2019?

-- Hiring slowed, and the Leading Economic Index (LEI) remained flat in May, following increases in each of the three months prior.
+- The Leading Economic Index (LEI) remained flat in May, following increases in each of the three months prior.

 - Near the end of May, the White House issued a statement declaring it would impose a 5% tariff on all goods coming in from Mexico starting June 10th.

-Why did the markets recover so quickly and hit another all-time high in June?
+Why did the markets recover so quickly & hit another all-time high in June?

-*Why would an interest rate cut help the economy and prolong U.S. growth?
+*Why would an interest rate cut help the economy & prolong U.S. growth?

-Then, why hasn’t the rate already been lowered if it will help the economy?
+Then, why hasn’t the rate already been lowered if it helps the economy?

 Because too much of a good thing can, in fact, be a bad thing, when consumers have too much money to spend, they want to buy more goods than the economy can produce, which then leads to inflation and, potentially, a recession.